$0 UAE Parent Rights Quick Reference

 How to Challenge Unlawful School Fees for Special Needs in the UAE

-If a UAE private school has charged you for special needs support without providing a documented justification, an Individualised Service Agreement (in Dubai), or an itemised cost breakdown (in Abu Dhabi), the charge is likely unlawful under the regulatory framework that governs your child's school.
+If a UAE private school has charged you for special needs support without providing a documented justification, an Individualised Service Agreement (in Dubai), or an itemised cost breakdown (in Abu Dhabi), the charge may be non-compliant under the regulatory framework that governs your child's school.
 You do not need a lawyer to challenge it.
-You need to identify which regulatory authority oversees the school, understand what documentation the school is legally required to provide, and send a written request citing the specific regulation they have violated.
+You need to identify which regulatory authority oversees the school, understand what documentation the school is legally required to provide, and send a written request citing the specific regulation to review.

 This is not a theoretical exercise.
 Schools in the UAE routinely overcharge because they know most expatriate parents are unaware of the regulatory protections.
-When parents push back with documented regulatory references, schools almost always comply — because the alternative is a regulatory complaint that triggers an inspection.
+When parents push back with documented regulatory references, a school may comply or provide the missing explanation; if not, the parent can use the regulatory complaint process.

 The Two Fee Protection Frameworks